remyguts/Burger/README.md

 ## Purpose / User Story

-AS A user, I want to be able to write and save notes
+AS A user, I want to input the names of burgers people would like to eat.
-I WANT to be able to delete notes I've written before SO THAT I can organize my thoughts and keep track of tasks I need to complete

 # Functionality

-When using the app, first the user opens the page and presses the get started button.
-Then, they click on the note field and begins writing notes, when the notes are finished the note is saved for future use or editing.
+When using the app, first the user types in the name of the burger or the type of burger, and it saves on the database.
+You can also delete the burgers you don't want on the list.

 ### Code
 ![Screenshot (41)](https://user-images.githubusercontent.com/56744605/74624331-d09aad80-50fc-11ea-95cf-c2473646fe44.png)